ntvviktor/fyp-data/README.md

 I use [puppeeter](https://devdocs.io/puppeteer/) and [brightdata](https://brightdata.com) to scrape data.

-Go to this [youtube channel](https://www.youtube.com/watch?v=qo_fUjb02ns) to claim $10 dollar for scraping data and see its tutorial.
+Go to this [youtube channel](https://www.youtube.com/watch?v=qo_fUjb02ns) to claim $10 dollar for scraping data and see the tutorial.

 Feel free to change and commit